 With increased responsibilities and health risks with new strains of COVID, women are experiencing the mental and spiritual health risks of social disconnection.
 Churches must find unique ways to help women connect with the Bible.

 Women’s engagement with the Bible has decreased significantly since the onset of COVID.
 Dr. Nicole Martin, VP of Church Engagement at the American Bible Society, discussed this during a recent Ministry Pivot live stream.

 This blog will share twelve ways to help women (and anyone, really) connect during this time of disconnection.

 12 Ways Your Church Can Help Women Connect in a Disconnected Time

 You can expand your vision of Biblical communities to include virtual experiences and other creative solutions.

 1. Encourage women to download an audible version of the Bible.

-2. Incorporate video conferencing, like Google chats or Zoom, for your weekly women’s Bible study.
+2. Incorporate video conferencing for your weekly women’s Bible study, like Google chats or Zoom.

 New challenges demand new tools.
-In-person Bible studies can also include a virtual feed for those that choose not to congregate, so that women can still connect.
+In-person Bible studies can also include a virtual feed for those who choose not to assemble so that women can connect.

 3. Host a community group tailgate.